 A free zine collecting the readings for the event and tips for survivor writers will be posted out to the first hundred pre-registered guests, and the artists invite guests to read along with them and connect on the page.
-The zine is also be available as a free download.
+The zine is also available as a free download.

 Lick the flame, feel the thrill, dare to get close, you might get burned.